Upsall: Governance

 The village lies within Thirsk and Malton UK Parliament constituency.
-It also lies within the Thirsk electoral division of North Yorkshire County Council and the Whitestonecliffe ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The parish shares a grouped parish council, known as Hillside Parish Council, with the civil parishes of Boltby, Cowesby, Felixkirk and Kirby Knowle.

 Geography

-The nearest settlements are Knayton 1.24 mi to the north west; Kirby Knowle 1.1 mi to the east and Felixkirk 1.66 mi to the south.
+The nearest settlements are Knayton 1.24 mi to the north-west; Kirby Knowle 1.1 mi to the east and Felixkirk 1.66 mi to the south.

-Upsall suffered from the North Yorkshire Floods in June 2005.
-Nine inches of rain fell on the village in about two hours on 19 June.
-The consequences of such exceptional rainfall were that crops were flattened, tarmac was stripped from the roads, private properties were flood-damaged, a bridge was destroyed and tons of earth were washed from the fields and deposited on the roads.

 Upsall is home to a rare breed of cows called Upsall Polled Shorthorns.
 The herd was established in 1909 and narrowly escaped the 2001 outbreak of foot-and-mouth disease.

 The National Cycle Network route 65A (Yorkshire Moors & Coast) passes through Upsall village.

 Religion

 A Wesleyan chapel was erected in the village in 1887, but is now disused.

 Notable buildings

 Upsall Castle lies near the middle of the village.
 The 19th-century building was destroyed by fire in 1918 and rebuilt in 1922.
 The original Upsall castle dated from the 14th century, and was rebuilt by the Scrope family.
 The Legend of Upsall Castle is associated with the original castle.

 Upsall has some notable architecture.
 The old forge, with the words Upsall Town and the date 1859 inscribed above its horseshoe arch, lies in the centre of the village.
 Castle Farm is a Grade II listed structure and most of the buildings in Upsall are constructed from sandstone extracted from the old quarry.
 The abandoned Methodist chapel is one of the few brick-built buildings in Upsall.

 Nevison Hall is reputed to be the birthplace and sometime residence of the highwayman, Will Nevison, also known as Swift Nick.